sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.0.0 =

 This is a major upgrade to a new code base and structure.
 PLEASE make sure you backup your site before upgrading.

-= 0.5 =

-Event retrieval date / time range is now much more flexible.
-Also adds event display builder, which allows much greater customization of the event information displayed.